 Our writing consultants are graduate students and professional tutors from a range of disciplines.
 Whether you’re working on a seminar paper, a conference paper, a dissertation proposal, or a fellowship application, our writing consultants can help you at any stage of the writing process, from brainstorming to revising.
 While tutors cannot provide subject-area expertise or proofreading services, they can discuss writing strategies and principles, and share reader-based feedback on your work as general academic readers.

-AS&E graduate students can schedule any available appointment, but we encourage you to schedule a “Grad Designated Appointment,” which are appointments reserved for graduate students.
+Arts, Sciences and Engineering graduate students can schedule any available appointment, but we encourage you to schedule a “Grad Designated Appointment,” which are appointments reserved for graduate students.
 These types of appointments:

 - Can be scheduled back-to-back (for a total of two hours), and part of this time can be used for writing.